Porteau Cove Dive Site Profile

 Porteau Cove is a BC Provincial Park located about 40km North of Vancouver alongside Highway 99.
 There's a big parking lot, boat ramp, old ferry dock, change room facilities, a convenient diver shower at the top of a concrete stairway, picnic tables and a nearby campground.

 A series of white buoys outline the perimeter of the dive site.
 Boats aren't allowed inside.
-There are three descent lines at various points around the site.
+There are three descent lines marked by yellow buoys at various points around the site.
 Click on the map to enlarge and on the link below for a map of the park's location.

 The Granthall and Centennial wrecks, along with the jungle gym, are densely populated with anemones and decorator crabs.
 The wrecks are easy to navigate and wide open to swim into.
 Resident ling cod chill out on the steel and concrete reefs all over the site.
 Kelp greenling, perch and rockfish cruise the concrete reef structures.
 Crab scamper around.
 There's an extensive tire reef that's home to sculpins and shrimp.
 And lots more.